 Set aside time to increase your cash flow, through careful planning of when you spend, cutting your expenses and exploring ways to increase your income.
 With an increase in cash flow, you can scale back your reliance on credit cards and use the cash you free up to pay down your credit card debt.

 5. Create A Strategy To Pay Down The Debt

-Although you will eventually repay your credit card debt, by making your minimum credit card payments, if you don’t add any more charges, and your interest rate remains fixed, it’s essential to create your own debt pay off strategy.
+You will eventually repay your credit card debt by making your minimum credit card payments.
+As long as you don’t add any more charges, and your interest rate remains fixed, it’s essential to create your own debt payoff strategy.

-Start by reviewing the balance owed, the annual interest rate, and minimum monthly payment due, on each of your credit cards, and rank how much each debt is costing you each month.
+Start by reviewing the balance owed, the annual interest rate, and minimum monthly payment due on each of your credit cards.
+Then, rank how much each debt is costing you each month.
 Use that information, prioritize your credit card debts and layout a plan to pay them off.

 Dumping your credit card debt may seem like too tall a mountain to climb, but with these steps, you’ll have a clear path to become credit card debt free.